wendyverdonk93/docs/content/api/reference/second_chance.md

 __second_chance__ | object

-Sends a payment reminder to the customer in the form of an email.
+Sends a reminder email to the customer containing a payment link.

 __send_email__ | boolean

-Sends a Second Chance reminder in the form of an email to the customer when set to _true_.
-When set to _false_ or left empty, no email reminder will be sent.
+When set to:

+- `true`, sends reminder emails.
+- `false` or left empty, doesn't send reminder emails.

 ----------------

-**Suppress Email Second Chance after cancellation**
+### Suppressing Second Chance emails after cancellation

-When a customer makes an order, goes to the checkout page but returns, and tries again, some webshops create a second order.
-If the second chance is on, the customer will receive emails for the first order, even when the second order is paid.
+When a customer plaes an order, goes to the checkout page, doesn't complete payment, but later returns and tries again, some webshops create a second order.
+If Second Chance emails are enabled, the customer still receives emails for the first order, even after they complete payment for the second order.

-Cancellation of the first order doesn't suppress the second chance email.
+Cancelling the first order doesn't suppress Second Chance emails.

-To suppress the second chance email you have to add these parameters in the update of the order:
+To suppress Second Chance emails, send a PATCH `/orders` request containing the following parameters:
 ```
 "status": "cancelled",
 "exclude_order": 1
 ```

-The full documentation can be found in the documentation [Second Chance](/payments/boost/second-chance/)
 {{% /description %}}